 Sequel Pro is a great remote database management tool, when viewing contents of a table there is a basic filter option at the top of the view.

-This is useful if your only after filtering a single value, if you wanted to filter against two more more columns you can't do that there.
+This is useful if you're only after filtering a single value if you wanted to filter against two more columns you can't do that there.

-In the past I've always used the query window and wrote out a query to do the filtering, doing is this way takes time it would be great if there was a simpler way to filter, turns out there is an advanced filter!
+In the past I've always used the query window and wrote out a query to do the filtering, doing it this way take time, it would be great if there was a simpler way to filter, turns out there is an advanced filter!

-It's not obvious you can display it by going to the menu under Edit -> Find -> Find why on search it's called find I don't know! its a filter.
-A quicker way is using the keyboard shortcut command + F.
+It's not obvious you can display it by going to the menu under Table -> Advanced Filter Content.
+A quicker way is using the keyboard shortcut shift + command + F.

-This is much quicker then writing a full query, much more useful.
+This is much quicker than writing a full query, much more useful.

 For the past 12 years, I’ve been developing applications for the web using mostly PHP.
 I do this for a living and love what I do as every day there is something new and exciting to learn.

 In my spare time, the web development community is a big part of my life.
 Whether managing online programming groups and blogs or attending a conference, I find keeping involved helps me stay up to date.
 This is also my chance to give back to the community that helped me get started, a place I am proud to be apart of.

 Besides programming I love spending time with friends and family and can often be found together going out catching the latest movie, staying in playing games on the sofa or planning a trip to someplace I’ve never been before.